 When tragedy struck Cara’s life in 2015, her path took a dramatic turn and she left her 20+ year career as a wildlife biologist.
 Two years later, she transformed her pain into healing when she opened her small storefront and studio in southern Vermont and Cara Wolff Jewelry was born.
 Read on and watch the below video to learn more about Cara's transformative journey in her own words...

 I wasn’t completely sure why, but I just knew something fundamental had shifted and I needed to step away and take much needed time to answer the question of what really made me happy.
 It felt as if my life depended on it.
-I gave myself permission to live in the unknown and let my next steps come from that spaciousness.
+I gave myself permission to live in the unknown and let the answer of what my next step would be come from that spaciousness.

 I’d been fascinated with jewelry and gemstones since I was a child and had always made jewelry as a hobby.
 But I had never given myself permission to BE an artist.
 However, the more I leaned into this possibility, the more it felt like the path to putting the pieces of my life back together in a way that would allow me to live inside of my joy and hope.
 Nothing could bring my sister back to me, but the act of using my hands to create beauty every day, beauty that could be shared and exchanged as a symbol of love, felt like the best way to keep my sister’s spirit alive in my life and in all those whose lives I touched with my jewelry.